2001 anthrax attacks: Anthrax material

 The letters sent to the media contained a coarse brown material, while the letters sent to the two U.S. Senators contained a fine powder.
 The brown granular anthrax mostly caused cutaneous anthrax infections (9 out of 12 cases), although Kathy Nguyen's case of inhalational anthrax occurred at the same time and in the same general area as two cutaneous cases and several other exposures.
 The AMI letter which caused inhalation cases in Florida appears to have been mailed at the same time as the other media letters.
 The fine powder anthrax sent to Daschle and Leahy mostly caused the more dangerous form of infection known as inhalational anthrax (8 out of 10 cases).
 Postal worker Patrick O'Donnell and accountant Linda Burch contracted cutaneous anthrax from the Senate letters.

 All of the material was derived from the same bacterial strain known as the Ames strain.
-The Ames strain is a common strain isolated from a cow in Texas in 1981.
+The Ames strain is a common strain that was isolated from a cow in Texas in 1981.
 The name "Ames" refers to the town of Ames, Iowa, but was mistakenly attached to this isolate in 1981 because of a mix-up about the mailing label on a package.
 First researched at the United States Army Medical Research Institute of Infectious Diseases (USAMRIID), at Fort Detrick, Maryland, the Ames strain was subsequently distributed to sixteen bio-research labs within the U.S., as well as three international locations (Canada, Sweden and the United Kingdom).

 DNA sequencing of the anthrax collected from Robert Stevens (the first victim) was conducted at The Institute for Genomic Research (TIGR) beginning in December 2001.
 Sequencing was finished within a month and the analysis was published in the journal Science in early 2002.

-Radiocarbon dating conducted by the Lawrence Livermore National Laboratory in June 2002 established that the anthrax was cultured no more than two years before the mailings.
+Radiocarbon dating conducted by Lawrence Livermore National Laboratory in June 2002 established that the anthrax was cultured no more than two years before the mailings.